mengbingchen0214/PersonalPromptHub/README.md

-PersonalPromptHub - manage your own prompts.
+PersonalPromptHub - manage my own prompts.

-You can view it at: https://teal-melba-b56240.netlify.app
+You can view mine at: https://teal-melba-b56240.netlify.app